 This system reduces set enclosure airflow and noise levels.
 Proper operation depends upon a constant supply of raw water for heat removal.
-The engine coolant side of the system may be protected from freezing the raw water side cannot.
+The engine coolant size of the system may be protected from freezing.
+The raw water side cannot be protected from freezing.
+See Figure 9 for typical installation.